rmedinahu/rmedinahu.github.io/cs145/course-info/2016-spring-145-schedule.md

 Apr 20 Object Oriented Programming
 ======
+- classes and objects
+- the anatomy of an object oriented program
 - building custom classes and objects
+- homework 16 questions and discussions

 Apr 22 (lab) Building Java Classes and Using Objects
 ======